apache/storm/docs/OCI-support.md

 storm.oci.seccomp.profile: "/home/y/conf/storm/seccomp.json"
 ```

-To use built-in plugins from `external/storm-hdfs-oci`, you need to build `external/storm-hdfs-oci` and copy `storm-hdfs-oci.jar` and its dependencies to `extlib-daemon` directory.
+To use built-in plugins from `external/storm-hdfs-oci`, you need to build `external/storm-hdfs-oci` and copy `storm-hdfs-oci.jar` and its dependencies to the `extlib-daemon` directory.

 Additionally, if you want to access to secure hdfs, you also need to set the following configs.
 ```